-SENDCO/Inclusion Champion:
+SENDCO:

-SENDCO/Inclusion Champion will monitor HTC forms and the bound log book on a regular basis and provide written or verbal advice to class teams.
+SENDCO will monitor HTC forms on a regular basis and provide written or verbal advice to class teams.
 On a termly basis and they will meet with key adults and parents to discuss pupils causing concern.
-The SENDCo/Inclusion Champion will monitor PHP forms on a termly basis and provide guidance and support where required.
-They will also provide support for day to day incidents of behaviour that requires restraint, including where appropriate debriefing opportunities for staff involved in restraints.
-The SENDCO/Inclusion Champion will read and enforce the school's Physical Intervention Policy.
+The SENDCO will monitor PHP forms on a termly basis and provide guidance and support where required.
+They will also provide support for day-to-day incidents of behaviour that requires restraint, including where appropriate debriefing opportunities for staff involved in restraints.
+The SENDCO will read and enforce the school's Physical Intervention Policy.